Description of the HTTP API

 }

-The Error JSON object that is returned in response to a HTTP API command if an error occurs while processing the request, has a code field that contains not a numeric error code, but an internal string-type code that is used by the components of Dr.Web for UNIX Mail Servers.
-This code is a string that looks like EC_XXX.
-To find out the corresponding numeric code and to get detailed information about the error please refer to the Known Errors section (in the Appendix F to the Administrator Manual).
+The Error JSON object, that is returned in response to HTTP API commands if an error occurs while processing the requests, has the code field containing an internal string-type code used by the components of Dr.Web for UNIX Mail Servers rather than a numeric error code.
+This code is a string in the form of EC_XXX.
+To find out the numeric code and get detailed information about the error, refer to the Appendix F. Known Errors section.

-Authentication with an SSL certificate supposes using the personal certificate is signed by a certificate authority certificate specified in the Dr.Web HTTPD settings as trusted.
-If you are authenticated with a certicate, all your requests are considered a made on behalf of the root user.
+This authorization method implies using a personal certificate signed by a certificate authority certificate specified as trusted in the Dr.Web HTTPD settings.
+If you have authorized with a certicate, all your requests are considered executed as root.

 To authorize with a personal user certificate